lexicHQ/docs/command-line-interface.md

 _Warning: You will have to re-connect your bot using the publish tab once you connect it locally._

-## Updating the Bot Icon
+## Bot Icon

-Add `icon.png` to your current directory and type following command to push it live:
+In the working directory there is a default `icon.png`.
+Update and type the following command to publish your own:

 ```bash
 rbp publish
 ```

-The recommended icon size for a bot icon is 80x80.
+The recommended icon size for a bot is 80x80.

 ## Roadmap